Immortality (Pearl Jam song): Release and reception

-"Immortality" peaked at number 10 on the Billboard Mainstream Rock Tracks chart and number 31 on the Billboard Modern Rock Tracks chart.
-Outside the United States, the single was released commercially in Australia, Austria, Canada, Germany, and the Netherlands.
-In Canada, the song reached number 62 on the Canadian Singles Chart, and later it charted on the Canadian Alternative Top 30 chart where it reached number ten.
-"Immortality" reached the top 30 in New Zealand.
+"Immortality" peaked at number 10 on the Billboard Album Rock Tracks chart and number 31 on the Billboard Modern Rock Tracks chart.
+In Canada, the song reached number 62 on the Canadian RPM 100 Hit Tracks chart and later charted on the RPM Alternative Top 30 chart, where it reached number 10.
+"Immortality" also reached the top 30 in New Zealand.

-Allmusic's review of the "Immortality" single stated that "Immortality" is "the best ballad from the otherwise spotty Vitalogy."
+AllMusic's review of the "Immortality" single stated that "Immortality" is "the best ballad from the otherwise spotty Vitalogy."
 Jon Pareles of The New York Times called it a "sullen Neil Young-style march" in which Eddie Vedder "ruminates over suicide as an end to pain."
 David Browne of Entertainment Weekly said that "the sulking, lashing "Immortality" appears to be a Big Statement song about death, yet you'd never know that from its obtuse lyrics."

 Live performances

-"Immortality" was first performed live at the band's April 11, 1994 concert in Boston, Massachusetts at the Boston Garden.
+"Immortality" was first performed live at the band's April 11, 1994, concert in Boston, Massachusetts at the Boston Garden.
 The lyrics that appeared in the first live version of the song were altered before release.
 Live performances of "Immortality" can be found on various official bootlegs and the live album Live at Benaroya Hall.